 Cutler, A., Treiman, R., & Van Ooijen, B.

-The phoneme detection task is widely used in spoken-word recognition research.
+The phoneme detection task is widely used in spoken word recognition research.
 Alphabetically literate participants, however, are more used to explicit representations of letters than of phonemes.
-The present study explored whether phoneme detection is sensitive to how target phonemes are, or may be, orthographically realized.
-Listeners detected the target sounds [b, m, t, f, s, k] in word-initial position in sequences of isolated English words.
-Response times were faster to the targets [b, m, t], which have consistent word-initial spelling, than to the targets [f, s, k], which are inconsistently spelled, but only when spelling was rendered salient by the presence in the experiment of many irregularly spelled filler words.
-Within the inconsistent targets [f, s, k], there was no significant difference between responses to targets in words with more usual (foam, seed, cattle) versus less usual (phone, cede, kettle) spellings.
-Phoneme detection is thus not necessarily sensitive to orthographic effects; knowledge of spelling stored in the lexical representations of words does not automatically become available as word candidates are activated.
-However, salient orthographic manipulations in experimental input can induce such sensitivity.
-We attribute this to listeners' experience of the value of spelling in everyday situations that encourage phonemic decisions (such as learning new names)
+The present study explored whether phoneme detection is sensitive to how target phonemes are, or may be, orthographically realised.
+Listeners detected the target sounds [b,m,t,f,s,k] in word-initial position in sequences of isolated English words.
+Response times were faster to the targets [b,m,t], which have consistent word-initial spelling, than to the targets [f,s,k], which are inconsistently spelled, but only when listeners’ attention was drawn to spelling by the presence in the experiment of many irregularly spelled fillers.
+Within the inconsistent targets [f,s,k], there was no significant difference between responses to targets in words with majority and minority spellings.
+We conclude that performance in the phoneme detection task is not necessarily sensitive to orthographic effects, but that salient orthographic manipulation can induce such sensitivity.